Connecting to Sisense via ODBC

 - Import data directly into Excel from ElastiCube tables

 - Importing Sisense ElastiCube tables from one ElastiCube to another.
-Contact us through our Help Center for more information for implementing this use case.
+Contact Sisense through the Help Center for more information for implementing this use case.

-Note: Once installed with your Administrator’s user credentials, any user can access the ElastiCube over ODBC.
-Connecting to Sisense via ODBC is not recommended for use cases that require data security.
+Note: Connecting to Sisense via ODBC is not recommended for use cases that require data security.

 This page will cover the following:

 - Use case example 1: Importing data from an ElastiCube into Excel